Lizzy's Husband: 2011–2014: Career beginnings and Mimi Records

 A Loud Silence is primarily an electronic oriented album, with industrial, ambient and dance elements in some songs.
 Lyrically, the album leads with themes such as anxiety, death, self-destruction, low self esteem and anger management issues, with Freitas saying that the lyrics were written when he "moved from Guimarães to Porto and it was socially hard to adapt to it.
 I guess that's why the album has such a dark mood in it".
-On the label's press release, Jorge Carvalho described it as "finding balance in the less stable madness of its structure, but stays true to the essence of the project.
-An album that, despite the immaturity, rhythm and cruelty in it, which transports us to an environment of great vibes, does not convey a happy life in the birth of this project, due to the dark lyrics of the songs.
-[The album] portrays nothing more, nothing less, than a less good phase of the producer’s personal life.
-A silence that, despite loud and intense, doesn’t seem to escape from a physical body to the outside."
-Musicians such as Trent Reznor, from Nine Inch Nails, and Björk have been cited as major influences on the album's production and musical direction.The album was entirely recorded in Renato's house, using a laptop and a microphone, thus the sound presents a very "lo-fi" characteristic.
-In a 2017 interview with esQrever, Freitas said that music was the key factor that helped him coming out as transgender, citing "A Place for the Ghosts" and "The Weight of the World" as songs that reflect his struggles with gender identity, describing the first as an "inner battle between genders".
+Musicians such as Trent Reznor, from Nine Inch Nails, and Björk have been cited as major influences on the album's production and musical direction.
+The album was entirely recorded in Renato's house, using a laptop and a microphone, thus the sound presents a very "lo-fi" characteristic.
+In a 2017 interview with esQrever, Freitas said that music was the key factor that helped him through life, citing "A Place for the Ghosts" and "The Weight of the World" as songs that reflect his struggles with gender identity, describing the first as an "inner battle between genders".

 His second studio album, Violent Stomach was released through Mimi Records in January 2015.
-Renato defines the album as "Very electronic, very rock, very eclectic, with different moods and vibes along the album that will provoke different sensations to different people.
-An album full of strong songs dedicated to my friends."
-In a 2017 interview with esQrever, Renato recalled the album as his "Glamour & Lifestyle" album, comparing it to a tabloid magazine, where he explored his sexuality, his experiences with substances, different cultures he got in touch with and new people he met at the time, who introduced him to the wonders of theater production, and "where I am more political in terms of writing and opinion".
+Renato defines the album as "Very electronic, very rock, very eclectic, with different moods and vibes along the album that will provoke different sensations to different people."
+In a 2017 interview with esQrever, Renato jokingly recalled the album as his "Glamour & Lifestyle" album, comparing it to a tabloid magazine, where he explored his sexuality, his experiences with substances, different cultures he got in touch with and people he met at the time who introduced him to the wonders of theater production.